stefan-jansen/machine-learning-for-trading/README.md

 ### 01 Machine Learning for Trading: From Idea to Execution

-This [chapter](01_machine_learning_for_trading) summarizes how and why ML became central to investment, describes the trading process and outlines how ML can add value.
-It covers:

-- How to read this book
+This [chapter](01_machine_learning_for_trading) explores industry trends that have led to the emergence of ML as a source of competitive advantage in the investment industry.
+We will also look at where ML fits into the investment process to enable algorithmic trading strategies.
+More specifically, we will be covering the following topics:
-- The rise of ML in the Investment Industry
+- Key trends behind the rise of ML in the investment industry
-- Design and execution of a trading strategy
+- The design and execution of a trading strategy that leverages ML
-- ML and algorithmic trading strategies: use cases
+- Popular use cases for ML in trading

 ### 02 Market & Fundamental Data: Sources and Techniques

-This [chapter](02_market_and_fundamental_data) introduces market and fundamental data sources and the environment in which they are created.
-Familiarity with various types of orders and the trading infrastructure matters because they affect backtest simulations of a trading strategy.
+This [chapter](02_market_and_fundamental_data) shows how to work with market and fundamental data sources and describes key aspects of the environment in which they are created.
+Familiarity with various types of orders and the trading infrastructure matters not only for the interpretation of the data, but also because they affect backtest simulations of a trading strategy.
 We also illustrate how to use Python to access and work with trading and financial statement data.

-In particular, this chapter will cover the following topics:
+In particular, this chapter covers:

 - How market data reflects the structure of the trading environment
-- Working with trade and quotes data at minute frequency
+- Working with intraday trade and quotes data at minute frequency
-- Reconstructing the order book from tick data using NASDAQ ITCH
+- Reconstructing the **limit order book** from tick data using NASDAQ ITCH
-- Summarize tick data using various types of bars
+- Summarizing tick data using various types of bars
-- Working with eXtensible Business Reporting Language (XBRL)-encoded electronic filings
+- Working with eXtensible Business Reporting Language (XBRL)-encoded **electronic filings**
 - Parsing and combining market and fundamental data to create a P/E series
 - How to access various market and fundamental data sources using Python

 ### 03 Alternative Data for Finance: Categories and Use Cases

 This [chapter](03_alternative_data) outlines categories and describes criteria to assess the exploding number of alternative data sources and providers.
 It also demonstrates how to create alternative data sets by scraping websites, for example to collect earnings call transcripts for use with natural language processing (NLP) and sentiment analysis algorithms in the second part of the book.
 More specifically, this chapter covers:

-- How the alternative data revolution has unleashed new sources of information
+- Which new sources of information have been unleashed by the alternative data revolution
 - How individuals, business processes, and sensors generate alternative data
-- How to evaluate the proliferating supply of alternative data used for algorithmic trading
+- Evaluating the burgeoning supply of alternative data used for algorithmic trading
-- How to work with alternative data in Python, such as by scraping the internet
+- Working with alternative data in Python, such as by scraping the internet
 - Important categories and providers of alternative data

 ### 04 Financial Feature Engineering: How to research Alpha Factors